3-hydroxy-4-oxoquinoline 2,4-dioxygenase

-Thus, the two substrates of this enzyme are 3-hydroxy-1H-quinolin-4-one and O_{2}, whereas its two products are N-formylanthranilate and CO.
+The two substrates of this enzyme are 3-hydroxyquinolin-4(1H)-one and oxygen.
+Its products are N-formylanthranilic acid and carbon monoxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 3-hydroxy-1H-quinolin-4-one 2,4-dioxygenase (CO-forming).
 Other names in common use include (1H)-3-hydroxy-4-oxoquinoline 2,4-dioxygenase, 3-hydroxy-4-oxo-1,4-dihydroquinoline 2,4-dioxygenase, 3-hydroxy-4(1H)-one, 2,4-dioxygenase, and quinoline-3,4-diol 2,4-dioxygenase.